jlichtig/TechTrove-E-commerce-Analysis/README.md

-# ElectroniCart Post-Pandemic Ecommerce Analysis
+# TechTrove Post-Pandemic Ecommerce Analysis
 [MSExcel analysis](https://github.com/jlichtig/ElectroniCart-Ecommerce-Analysis/blob/463cfb4605246906c314f40c1cc5f196f60c83ea/ElectroniCart%20Analysis.xlsx) and [SQL queries](https://github.com/jlichtig/ElectroniCart-Ecommerce-Analysis/tree/e6b1571bf42ee7df948def4e4f2ebd8df9cea7df/SQL-Queries) are accessible via GitHub.

-Since its establishment in 2019, ElectroniCart has been an e-commerce platform catering to a global audience, offering a wide range of electronic products.
+Since its establishment in 2019, TechTrove has been an e-commerce platform catering to a global audience, offering a wide range of electronic products.
 From 2019 to 2022, they amassed over 100K rows of data on their sales, marketing efforts, and loyalty program.
-Having conducted an exploratory analysis on the largely underutilized dataset, this project consolidates findings on ElectroniCart's performance through the COVID-19 pandemic, offering the company's sales and marketing leaders with actionable insights and recommendations to improve their performance.
+Having conducted an exploratory analysis on the largely underutilized dataset, this project consolidates findings on TechTrove's performance through the COVID-19 pandemic, offering the company's sales and marketing leaders with actionable insights and recommendations to improve their performance.

 Insights and recommendations cover the following areas:

-- **Sales Trends:** Review of ElectroniCart's performance across key dimensions.
+- **Sales Trends:** Review of TechTrove's performance across key dimensions.
 North Star metrics used:
   - Revenue: Total sales (usd)
   - Order Volume: Number of orders placed
   - Average Order Value (AOV): Average amount spent (usd) by customers per order
 - **Product Performance:**  Review of product offerings' sales performance.
-- **Refund Rates:** Analysis of refunded products and their impact on ElectroniCart's bottom line.
+- **Refund Rates:** Analysis of refunded products and their impact on TechTrove's bottom line.
 - **Loyalty Program Efficacy:** Assessing the loyalty program's performance.

 # About the Data
-The following ERD reflects the database structure of ElectroniCart's dataset, aligning primary and foreign keys between tables:
+The following ERD reflects the database structure of TechTrove's dataset, aligning primary and foreign keys between tables:
 ![image](https://github.com/jlichtig/ElectroniCart-Ecommerce-Analysis/assets/155100360/7b819634-50dd-43de-bb47-c79538217192)

 Tables: